Skip to content

 We thank all applicants; however, only candidates selected for an interview will be contacted.

-Full Time – 35 hours a week; 5 Month Contract
+Full Time Permanent – 35 hours a week

 Internal/External Posting

-As employers we are committed to building intervention teams that reflect the diversity of our clients.
-Priority will be given to applicants that identify with and have experience supporting 2SLGBTQIA+ communities, in particular, transgender, non-binary and BIPOC communities.
+As employers, we are committed to building intervention and management teams that reflect the diversity of our clients.
+Candidates who identify with and have experience supporting BIPOC and 2SLGBTQIA+ communities, will be prioritized.

 Primary Responsibilities: